-The US just allowed Ukraine to strike within Russia.
+Ukraine fires US long-range missiles at Russia.
 What that means for the war.

 - Quick Read